Emerge-Lab/gpudrive/examples/tutorials/04_multi_actors_demo.md

 In this tutorial, we demonstrate how to control agents in the simulator using user-specified actors.

-At the moment, we support three types of actors:
+At the moment, we support two types of actors:

 * [`RandomActor`](https://github.com/Emerge-Lab/gpudrive/blob/dc/multi_actors_demo/pygpudrive/agents/random_actor.py): Takes random actions from the action space.
-* [`HumanExpertActor`](https://github.com/Emerge-Lab/gpudrive/blob/dc/multi_actors_demo/pygpudrive/agents/expert_actor.py): Operates based on the recorded human driving logs.
 * [`PolicyActor`](https://github.com/Emerge-Lab/gpudrive/blob/dc/multi_actors_demo/pygpudrive/agents/policy_actor.py): Uses a learned policy to take actions.

 ---